SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 ### Digital output

 Digital outputs can be switched from the "Relay array" widget in the "Control" tab.
 Currently, all ports are listed regardless of which port is actually switchtable.
 The ports are listed in the order in which they are listed on the router.
-For the NTC-6200, the relevant switches for the three GPIO output ports (xaux1-3) are 4-6.
+For the NTC-6200, the relevant switches for the three GPIO output ports (xaux1-3) are 1-3.

 > Note that you can also implement own widgets to switch digital outputs and name them according to the router that is connected to the output.

-## <a name="rdb"></a>Retrieving RDB parameters
+## <a name="rdb"></a>Retrieving configuration

-To troubleshoot the router, you can pull a dump of all RDB parameters available on the device.
+You can retrive, modify and send configuration.
 To do this, navigate to the "Control" tab of the router.
-Click the "Reload" link to request an RDB configuration dump.
-It will take a few seconds to download the dump.
-After the dump has arrived, you will see a list of parameters and their values.
+Click the "Reload" link to request an RDB configuration.
+It will take a few seconds to download.
+After the configuration has arrived, you will see a list of parameters and their values.
 You can navigate to a particular parameter by simply using your web browser's text search functionality.
-Since the dump has a significant size, it is only downloaded on request by using the link.
+Since the configuration has a significant size, it is only downloaded on request by using the link.

 ![RDB setup](/guides/devices/netcomm/rdb.png)